 The Chicago Comic & Entertainment Expo, also known as C2E2, is set to begin Friday!
 If you’ll be attending, here are some helpful hints on how to make your way to the South Building of McCormick Place!
 (Same place as last year… and probably for the foreseeable future… it’s HUGE.)

-First, here’s the official link to Reed Pop’s info!
+First, here’s the official link to Reed Pop’s info about parking, directions, and public transit!
 That includes car, taxi, train, and plane!
 (I assume those using less traditional methods such as flight rings or rocket boots should approach low from the east over Lake Michigan–to avoid triggering area radar–and enter the convention center from the Lakeside Center.)

 And you can pre-purchase parking online!
 Scroll down for all the transportation alternatives.